Rules

 2. TIMING AND EXECUTION:

-Teams will attempt to catch-video-release the 25 eligible species and document as many team challenges as possible in the allotted timeframe across 2 hard days of fishing.
+Teams will attempt to catch-video-release the 25 eligible species and document as many team catches and team challenges as possible in the allotted timeframe specified for each event.
 Videos must be submitted for each fish caught, no exceptions.
 Pace yourself and create a strategic route!

 3. NO EDITING OR MODIFYING FOOTAGE: